MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 ### How to edit the Viva Connections desktop experience for the first time
 If you already have Viva Connections setup, editors who have site owner or member permissions to the home site will automatically have owner or member permissions to the new home experience in Teams.
 People with member permissions or higher will automatically see **Edit** buttons in the home experience.

 If you are setting it up for the first time, only owners of the SharePoint root site will be able to edit.
 When the home experience is edited for the first time, a SharePoint site on the backend will get created.
 You’ll want to assign (at least two) owners and members from this site to give permissions to others so they can edit the experience for the rest of the organization.
-Manage permissions from the backend site by going to **Settings > Permissions > Share** and assign owner or member level permissions. <Learn more about permission levels.>
+Manage permissions from the backend site by going to **Settings > Permissions > Share** and assign owner or member level permissions.